MotasemAlfarra/starter-academic/content/publication/sgd_non_featured/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Slavom\'ir Hanzely
+- Slavomir Hanzely
 - Alyazeed Albasyoni
 - Bernard Ghanem
-- Peter Richt\'arik
+- Peter Richtarik

 # Author notes (optional)
 author_notes: ''